 Keep in mind that your homeowners insurance will reimburse you for wind damage and wind-driven rain that damages your home and personal belongings, but it won’t cover flood damage.
 There’s a misconception that having “hurricane coverage” — aka a hurricane deductible — will cover all aspects of a hurricane, including flooding during the storm surge.
 It won’t.

-If you’re having a hard time finding homeowners insurance coverage on the private market — either because your credit is bad, your home is in bad shape, or you have a frequent loss history — you can get covered through a Connecticut Fair Access to Insurance Requirements, or FAIR Plan.
+If you’re struggling to find coverage, you can get last-resort coverage via the Connecticut Fair Access to Insurance Requirements (FAIR) Plan.
+The Connecticut FAIR Plan is a not-for-profit insurance association that provides basic coverage for Connecticut residents who are unable to get home insurance on the open market.
 Connecticut FAIR Plans are typically more expensive than private insurance and only provide basic bare-bones coverage with “actual cash value” reimbursement terms, meaning you’ll only be reimbursed for the depreciated value of the damaged structure or property.

 Not where you live?
 We've got you covered, check out our guide to homeowners insurance in your state